ohitz/libvirt-drbd/README.md

 Place the "qemu" script in /etc/libvirt/hooks/ and it will automatically promote and demote DRBD resources configured in libvirt guests when the guests are started or shut down.
+After installing it, the libvirt management daemon needs to be reloaded:

+/etc/init.d/libvirt-bin reload

 In order for the DRBD resources to be recognized as such, they need to be configured with the /dev/drbd/by-res/<name> path.